 The reported radii for 24-hr SEL (Level A) thresholds are based on the assumption that marine mammals remain stationary or at a constant exposure range during the entire 24-hr period, which is an extremely unlikely scenario.
+Animals would be expected to move away from the noise source before the exposure would result in a meaningful impact that might affect the individual or populations.
 These estimated distances for Level A exposure represent an unlikely worst-case scenario.

-For the continuous noise sources of vibratory pile driving and DTH, there may be an accumulation of sound caused by both activities during a full 8 hour day when calculating Level A harassment isopleths.
+For the continuous noise sources (vibratory pile driving), there may be an accumulation of sound caused by both activities during a full work day when calculating Level A harassment isopleths.